MicrosoftDocs/dynamics365smb-docs-pr.da-dk/financials/projects-how-monitor-progress-performance.md

 ---
-title: "Fremgangsmåde: Overvåge status for og udførelse af en sag | Microsoft Docs"
+title: "Definere en metode for igangværende arbejde og overvåge sagsstatus | Microsoft Docs"
-description: Beskriver, hvordan du budgetterer for sager.
+descrition: Describes how you can create a work in process (WIP) method and calculate WIP to estimate the financial value of jobs while they are ongoing.
 services: project-madeira
 documentationcenter:
 author: SorenGP